- Here’s our quick pro tip for picking thickness planers

 The 15-amp motor cranks out a no-load speed of 8,500 RPM, which should be sufficient for most planning jobs.

-The 2012NB also has Makita’s own Interna-Lok automated head clamp system that eliminates snipes for more consistent results.
+The 2012NB comes equipped with Makita’s own Interna-Lok automated head clamp system that eliminates snipes for more consistent results.

 Even the blades are quick and easy to change, making this a convenient solution for professionals and DIY woodworkers who need a serious planing tool.